nikhilponnuru/byte-fight/README.md

   just download zip file--extract it and run the file in editors like codeblocks.
   All the instructions on how to play are displayed once you execute this.

-I am no more interested in this repo
+I am no more interested in this repo [ but if you can't play or errors, then please open an issue ]